CountESS-Project/CountESS/docs/index.md

+---
+title: CountESS Documentation
+layout: default
+---

 # CountESS Documentation

 This is CountESS, a modular, Python 3 reimplementation of Enrich2.

-[Source code is available](https://github.com/CountESS-Project/CountESS) and contributions are welcomed.
-[This documentation is generated](https://github.com/CountESS-Project/CountESS/tree/main/docs) from the `/docs/` directory and documentation fixes are also welcomed!
+[Source code is available](https://github.com/CountESS-Project/CountESS) and contributions to code and documentation are welcomed.

 CountESS is copyright (C) 2022- CountESS Developers, and is made available under a [BSD 3-clause license](license/).